Legislation

 -

-Trapping out of season in defense of property is completely unregulated.
+Trapping out of season in defense of property (details here) is unregulated.
 Nuisance Wildlife Control Operators (NWCOs) are for-profit businesses that trap and kill animals and are not even required to be permitted by the state or be trained in non-lethal, humane solutions.
 Thanks to legislation we helped pass in 2018, they now have to possess a trapping license.
 We urge the public to use extreme caution when hiring NWCOs since they do not always disclose their protocols to their customers.
-For example, much to the public's surprise, NWCOs often drown trapped animals offsite.
+For example, much to the public's surprise, NWCOs often drown trapped animals like skunks and raccoons offsite.

 -